 An experienced Chapter 7 Bankruptcy attorney will prepare all the required Bankruptcy forms and Schedules.
 Find out more about the Bankruptcy forms that are required to file your case.

-Once you’ve completed and signed the Bankruptcy Forms and Schedules here are the steps to file your Chapter 7 bankruptcy case in Florida.
+Once you’ve completed and signed the Bankruptcy Forms and Schedules, here are the steps to file your Chapter 7 bankruptcy case in Florida.

-After your bankruptcy case is filed you will receive a notice from the bankruptcy court that will contain the date of your 341 Meeting of Creditors.
-At least 7 days prior to attending your 341 Meeting of Creditors you must provide documents to the Chapter 7 Trustee assigned to your case.
-Some trustees will provide you with a chapter 7 client questionnaire to complete right before conducting your 341 meeting of creditors.
-A Florida bankruptcy attorney who practices in your jurisdiction can offer you the best guidance.
+After your bankruptcy case is filed, you will receive a notice from the bankruptcy court containing the date of your 341 Meeting of Creditors.
+At least seven days prior to attending your 341 Meeting of Creditors, you must provide documents to the bankruptcy trustee assigned to your case—see 11 U.S.C. §§ 701.

 A typical Chapter 7 client questionnaire will ask you to answer the following questions: